AdamISZ/JMPrivacyAnalysis/tumbler_privacy.md

 ## Conclusions

 The higher level conclusion from this analysis is something like this: while not reusing addresses prevents trivial linkages of one payment to another, to the extent that JMSudoku is possible, we have an effect similar to address reuse: "closure mapping reuse".
-At the least we can say: reusing closure mappings like C1->C3 a large number of times is dangerous.
+Given the complexities of the general transaction graph, we cannot say that such reuse "breaks Joinmarket", or even "breaks the current version of the tumbler", but at the least we can say: reusing closure mappings like C1->C3 a large number of times is dangerous, and clearly we want to err on the side of caution, to whatever extent is practical.

 The two principal ways to address this: either break JMSudoku or avoid closure mapping reuse.
 Breaking of JMSudoku via modification of change outputs or changes to input selection should also be investigated, but is likely to be imperfect, at least, in practice (it can be made perfect, but only by using entirely impractical coinjoin designs like N equal inputs, N equal outputs).
 Avoiding or strictly limiting closure mapping reuse is much more practical, but requires careful thought.